viamrobotics/docs/docs/how-tos/hello-world-module.md

 cost: "0"
 ---

-This guide will walk you through creating two simple {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} that respond to API calls by returning a configured image, and a random number.
+This guide will walk you through creating a {{< glossary_tooltip term_id="modular-resource" text="modular" >}} camera component that responds to API calls by returning a configured image.
+This guide also includes optional steps to create a modular sensor that returns random numbers, to demonstrate how you can include two modular resources within one {{< glossary_tooltip term_id="module" text="module" >}}.
-By the end of this guide, you will be able to create your own modular resources and package them into {{< glossary_tooltip term_id="module" text="modules" >}} so you can use them on your machines.
+By the end of this guide, you will be able to create your own modular resources and package them into modules so you can use them on your machines.

 {{% alert title="In this page" color="tip" %}}